CosmoStat/Shear-and-PSF-Reading-Group/README.md

 ## Goals of the Paper

 1. Show the theoretical and practical caveats of KSB.
-2. Suggest an amelioration of KSB.
+2. Suggest improvements to KSB.

 ## Main Results and Conclusion